Poornima-J/Acoustic/README.md

 - [How to Run ?](#How-to-Run)

 ## Description
-Who doesn't love listening to music ?
-Have you ever thought how nice it would be if we can visulaise the music we love to hear ?.
+Who doesn't love listening to some music ?
+Have you ever thought how nice it would be, if we can visulaise the music we love to hear ?.
 It would be a visual treat for our eyes and a blessing for our ears.
 If you feel so, then test our project and make learning a fun experience.

 This project is a audio visualising web application in which a potential user can create a user account by entering a valid username, password, email id through the Register option